Quasiperiodic nondipole ionization dynamics in the x-ray stabilization regime: Introduction

-In this {paper}, we investigate the role of the laser pulse duration in the strong x-ray field ionization of an hydrogen-like ion in the stabilization regime.
+In this paper, we investigate the role of the laser pulse duration in the strong x-ray field ionization of an hydrogen-like ion in the stabilization regime.
 By changing the driving pulse duration in a wide range up to 45 optical cycles, we reveal a slow periodic variation of the ionization yield with respect to the pulse duration.
-It turns out that the yield oscillation exists both in the dipole and nondipole regimes, however, { with different oscillation features and with different underlying mechanisms.} While in the dipole regime the oscillation of the ionization yield is explained by the known dynamic interference phenomenon \cite{Toyota_2007,Toyota_2008, Demekhin_2012,Jiang_2018,Wang_2018, Geng_2021}, combined with the internal dynamics of the Kramers-Henneberger (KH) atom, in the nondipole regime this explanation fails, because of the suppression of the dynamic interference due to the relativistic drift.
-The distinctive mechanism, which brings about the ionization yield oscillation in the nondipole regime, is the slow orbiting of the continuum electron wave packet during the interaction mostly in the propagation direction, which is induced by the Coulomb field of the atomic core combined with the nondipole drift.
+It turns out that the yield oscillation exists both in the dipole and nondipole regimes, however, with different oscillation features and with different underlying mechanisms.
+While in the dipole regime the oscillation of the ionization yield can be explained by the the internal dynamics of the Kramers-Henneberger (KH) atom along the laser polarization direction \cite{Aynul_2025}, complimented by the dynamic interference phenomenon \cite{Toyota_2007,Toyota_2008, Demekhin_2012,Jiang_2018,Wang_2018, Geng_2021}, in the nondipole regime the dynamics in the laser propagation direction becomes decisive.
+The distinctive mechanism, which brings about the ionization yield oscillation in the nondipole regime, is the slow orbiting of the continuum electron wave packet during the interaction mostly in the propagation direction, which is induced by the nondipole drift force combined with the Coulomb field of the atomic core.
 We investigate also the photon momentum partition between the photoelectron and ion in this extreme stabilization regime.
-Our investigation is based on the numerical solution of the Foldy-Wouthuysen transformed TDDE in the 2D case in the quasiclassical representation of Silenko \cite{Silenko_2008,Silenko_2013,Silenko_2015}.
+Our investigation is based on the numerical solution of the Foldy-Wouthuysen (FW) transformed TDDE in the 2D case in the quasiclassical representation of Silenko \cite{Silenko_2008,Silenko_2013,Silenko_2015}.
 The numerical calculations are facilitated by the application of the coordinate scaling method \cite{Boitsov_2025}.

 The article is structured as follows: in Sec.~\ref{sec:2Dintensities} the results of our numerical simulations are presented.
-The explanation of the yield oscillation in the dipole regime is discussed in Sec.~\ref{sec:dipole_regime}, and in the nondipole regime in Sec.~\ref{sec:nondip}.
-In Sec.~\ref{sec:momentumSharing} the question of the photoelectron-ion momentum sharing is addressed.
+The explanation of the yield oscillation in the dipole regime is discussed in Sec.~\ref{sec:dipole_regime}, and in the nondipole regime in Sec.~\ref{sec:nondip}. { Pulse shape effects are considered in Sec.~\ref{sec:pulse}.} In Sec.~\ref{sec:momentumSharing} the problem of the photoelectron-ion momentum sharing is addressed.
 The brief presentation of the calculation method is given in Appendix.